 Istanbul is a large city; and with a population of more than 13 million folks, traffic can be a nightmare.
-Fortunately there are many options to get from Point A to Point B while visiting Istanbul.
+Fortunately there are many options for how to get around Istanbul.

 For starters, the bus system in Istanbul is inexpensive and goes everywhere — from the Black Sea beach towns to the heart of Taksim.
 Then, there is the tram.
 With stops along the major hot spots of the city, simply head to a kiosk, buy a token and then wait for the tram to scoop you up to your destination.
 The tram is ideal for those heading to spots like the Blue Mosque, Hagia Sofia and both the Spice Market and Grand Bazaars.